 Connect the Ground Wire to the Receptacle

-- Bend the last 3/4" of the bare copper ground wire in a "J" or "U" shape, and place the wire under the head of the green ground terminal screw on the receptacle, so that the wire end is looped clockwise around the screw.
+Bend the last 3/4 inch of the bare copper ground wire into a "J" or "U" shape, and place the wire under the head of the green ground terminal screw on the receptacle, so that the wire end is looped clockwise around the screw.

-- Tighten the loop with needle nose pliers so it's a little snug over the screw, then tighten by turning the screw clockwise, making sure the ground wire is firmly tightened under the green screw head.
+Squeeze the loop closed with needle-nose pliers so it's a little snug over the screw.
+Tighten the terminal screw by turning clockwise with a Phillips screwdriver, making sure the ground wire is firmly tightened under the screw head.

-TIP: To maximize safety, electricians connect the wires in a certain sequence:... first the ground wire, then the neutral wire, and finally the hot wire.
+To maximize safety, electricians connect the wires in a specific sequence: first the ground wire, then the neutral wire, and finally the hot wire.
 When disconnecting an outlet, reverse the order, removing the hot wire first and the ground wire last.

 Connect the Neutral Wire

 Bend the end of the white neutral wire, as with the ground wire.
 Hook the wire onto one of the silver-colored terminal screws, squeeze the loop closed, and tighten the screw firmly.

 Standard "duplex" receptacles have a pair of terminals on each side.
 The silver screws are for neutral wires only.
 The brass screws are for hot wires only.
 The neutral wire can connect to either silver screw.
 The hot wire can connect to either brass screw.

 Fasten the last wire—the black "hot" wire—to one of the brass terminal screws in the same manner as the previous wires.